Figurative Language Task Cards

 Why Choose The Figurative Language Task Cards?

-- With a range of engaging photo prompts, your students will love their quick writing sessions!
+- With a range of engaging photo prompts, students will enjoy their quick writing sessions!

-- Task cards are designed to print and go, with no prep for you!
-They even include planning space!
+- Task cards are designed to be print-and-go, requiring no prep!
+They even include space for planning.

-- The digital version allows you to use this resource as a whole class activity too!
+- The digital version also allows you to use this resource for whole-class activities!

 What's Included?